muhtaromzain/flask-inery-2/README.md

 $ cline set contract YOUR_ACCOUNT_NAME ./
 ```

-## Run the webapp at your Inery node server
+## Run the app at your Inery node server

 In addition to the above prerequisites, you'll need run the requirements to install all the dependencies: